Frequently Asked Questions

 You cannot have a scan on the side of the hip replacement, but if the other side has not been replaced, it can be scanned.

-I broke my hip and it has been fixed.If you have had a fracture fixed with screws or a nail into the thigh bone, you can have a REMS scan.
-However, if your fracture was treated with a half or full hip replacement then we are unable to scan that hip.
+If you have had a fracture fixed with screws or a nail into the thigh bone, you can still have a REMS scan.
+However, if your fracture was treated with a half- or full-hip replacement then we are unable to scan that hip.
 If this is the case, your other hip can be scanned as is usual practice (both hips are scanned as a matter of course).
 If you have had both hips replaced, you will still be able to have your spine scanned.

-I am in a wheelchair and have restricted mobility.
+I am in a wheelchair and have restricted mobility

 Although wheelchair access is possible at almost all external OsteoScan UK clinics, the couch height is fixed which makes it unsuitable for most transfers from wheelchairs.
-However, if you can easily self-transfer to an examination couch, or transfer with minimal assistance, you can have a scan at the Bragborough clinic where the couch can be raised and lowered as needed.
-If you are unable to self-transfer, then arrangements can be made to have a scan at a neurological physiotherapy centre in Northamptonshire, a few miles away from Bragborough, where they have the equipment needed for more complex transfers.
+However, if you can easily self-transfer to an examination couch, or transfer with minimal assistance, you can have a scan at the Braunston clinic where the couch can be raised and lowered as needed.
+If you are unable to self-transfer, then arrangements can be made to have a scan at a neurological physiotherapy centre in Northamptonshire, a few miles away from Braunston, where they have the equipment needed for more complex transfers.

-I have scoliosis.
+I have scoliosis

 Having scoliosis does not affect a REMS scan in most cases.
 It is very helpful to know ahead of the scan that a person has a scoliosis and if a previous x-ray or DXA scan (with the spinal images) is available that also assists the operator.
 However, if a person has a scoliosis and has had a fracture in the lumbar region, the combination can make it difficult, or even impossible, to visualise the spine even with REMS.

-I have had a spinal fusion / I have implants in my back.
+I have had a spinal fusion / I have implants in my back

 You can have a REMS scan if you have had a fusion with metallic implants rods.
-In most cases, if you have had cement injected into your vertebrae following a fracture (vertebroplasty / kyphoplasty), REMS is unaffected and your spine can be scanned.
+In most cases, if you have had cement injected into your vertebrae following a fracture (vertebroplasty / kyphoplasty), REMS is unaffected and your spine can still be scanned.

 What happens if I can’t lie flat for a scan?